12turnbullb/aws-react-bedrock-nlq/README.md

 1. Navigate to the `cdk.json` file in the root of your /backend directory.
 2. Update the `nlqPipelineMode` to `KB` instead of the default `S3`.

-> **Note:** Setting the `nlqPipeline` variable to `S3` will use your custom text-to-SQL pipeline configure with AWS Lambda, Amazon Bedrock and Amazon Athena with the sample CSV data in Amazon S3.
+> **Note:** Setting the `nlqPipeline` variable to `S3` will use your custom text-to-SQL pipeline configured with AWS Lambda, Amazon Bedrock and Amazon Athena with the sample CSV data in Amazon S3.
 Setting the variable to `KB` will shift the backend logic to use your Amazon Bedrock Knowledge Base.

 3. Navigate to your Knowledge Base in the Amazon Bedrock Console and retrieve the `Knowledge Base ID`.
 Paste this value in the `BedrockKnowledgeBaseId` variable in the `cdk.json` file.